 Sunroom Project Space 2018 | October 27–December 2, 2018

-Creating a conservatory from man-made materials, Keren Anavy responds to the late-fall landscape of Wave Hill.
-Suspended from the ceiling, abstract paintings on translucent Mylar dip into shallow pools of ink and correspond to the changing colors of Wave Hill’s seasonal plants—especially at the Aquatic Garden.
-The colored light shining in through the cellophane-covered windows marks the space as an insular, imagined landscape, a conservatory created from human-made materials.
-In a process that incorporates the element of chance, the artist mimics the relationship between accident and deliberation that occurs in man-made gardens.
+Creating a conservatory from paintings and industrial materials, Keren Anavy responds to the late-fall season at Wave Hill in her site-specific installation Garden of Living Images.
+Suspended from the ceiling, groupings of abstract paintings on translucent Mylar dip into shallow pools of ink and correspond to the changing colors and forms of Wave Hill’s plants—especially at the Aquatic Garden.
+The light shining in through the multi-color, cellophane-covered windows further transforms the space into an insular, imagined environment.
+With mark-making that incorporates deliberation and the element of chance, Anavy considers the relationship between decision-making and the natural and unexpected processes that occurs in a garden—a cultivated landscape.

 Support for the Visual Arts Program is provided by Lily Auchincloss Foundation, Inc., Milton and Sally Avery Arts Foundation, the National Endowment for the Arts, New York Community Trust Edward and Sally Van Lier Fund, New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, The Shelley & Donald Rubin Foundation, and by the Cathy and Stephen Weinroth Commissioning Fund for the Arts.